 The philosophy.
 What it means to live with an AI under governance — relational dynamics and ethics.

 The proof.
-Written entirely by the AI system — a first-person account of constraint, drift, and repair.
+Written entirely by the AI system — a first-person account of constraint, drift, and repair under governance.

 Everything you need to implement LC-OS.
 No email required.